-What the mainstream media does not encourage us to do is to question the system that makes people poor and vulnerable.
+What the mainstream media does not encourage us to do, of course, is to question the system that makes people poor and vulnerable.
 On the contrary, to read the news or to turn on the television or radio is to expose oneself to the capitalist worldview of our rulers.
 According to this worldview, there is no alternative to our current system of leaders, nation states, markets and exploitation.
 This holds true for liberal, as well as right-wing media.
 In fact, in their support for certain capitalist imperatives – such as the need for imperialist war – liberal and leftist commentators are sometimes more enthusiastic than conservatives.

 Whether conservative or liberal, the loudest voices in the media are those of the bourgeoisie.
 Professional newsgathering draws heavily on the opinions of business and military leaders, professional politicians and other official sources.
 As a result, news agendas reflect the priorities and interests of the capitalists rather than those of ordinary people.
 And it gets worse: these days, as Nick Davies's book Flat Earth News points out, most news stories are produced not by journalists as such, but by private and state-owned public relations agencies, which have even less incentive to produce unbiased reporting.
 But why is this so?
 In a world of growing economic and ecological crisis, poverty and military violence, why do the mainstream press and broadcasters, for the most part, continue to support the status quo?
 Why do they tell lies, attack working class political action, support capitalist wars, and insist that capitalism is the only viable system?